What to Eat in China Town

 4. Slow cooked silkie chicken with Chinese herb

 What to eat in China Town next?
-I would like to introduce to you a very interesting food – slow cooked black-skinned chicken with Chinese herb.
+I would like to introduce to you a very interesting food – slow-cooked black-skinned chicken with Chinese herb.
 It’s more than a delicious dish because it’s very healthy.
 The main ingredient of this food is silkie chicken which has black skin, bones, and flesh because of a genetic mutation.
-The chicken is cooked with many kinds of Chinese detoxifying herbs which are good for healthy in Chinese medicine for many hours until the chicken becomes really really soft.
+The chicken is cooked with many kinds of Chinese detoxifying herbs which are good for health in Chinese medicine for many hours until the chicken becomes really really soft.
 The broth must be clear, smelling and raisin black color.

 5. Curry fish ball

 Curry fish ball is one of the most popular street foods in Hong Kong, Taiwan and China.
 There is only one food stall serving Curry fish ball in Saigon China Town.
-The recipe isn’t very complex and the there aren’t many people like this food because of its strange taste.
+The recipe isn’t very complex and there aren’t many people like this food because of its strange taste.
 But if you are a curry lover, this food will win your heart at first bite.
 The chewy fish ball played off with curry sauce looks as good as its taste.

 6. Dim sum